 Most fruits and veggies require at least 6 to 8 hours of full sun.
 Gardeners planning to grow edibles when elevated raised bed gardening need to place the planters in full sun.
 If you’re growing sun-loving annuals, the rule is the same.
 But for shade-lovers, a nice spot in the shade or part shade will do just fine.

 In addition, make sure your raised planter box is close to a spigot or rain barrel to make watering a snap.
 Lugging watering cans to a distant location every day can be a real drag.
+Another easy option is to use a self-watering elevated planter bed like this one.
 Keeping your garden close to the kitchen door is a plus, too!

 Filling your raised planter box